-I first walked the crest of West Virginia’s North Fork Mountain Trail 20 years ago as part of a college lark.
+I first walked the crest of Monongahela National Forest’s North Fork Mountain Trail 20 years ago as part of a college lark.
 In all its autumn grandeur, I thought it was the most beautiful place on Earth, so wild, remote, untrammeled, diverse, and pulsating with foliage that it overloaded the senses.

 Now, one fine October day two decades later, I have returned, cringing at the possibility that the high-mountain pathway has been spoiled or that my memories had greatly exaggerated reality.

-I can happily report that this mountaintop trail in the Monongahela National Forest is still as good as mountain country gets in the East.
+I can happily report that this mountaintop trail in West Virginia is still as good as mountain country gets in the East.
 (By the way, if you’re wondering how to pronounce Monongahela — and who isn’t? — it’s moh-NON-ga-HEE-la, with the accent on the second and fourth syllables.)

 The fairly flat trail is ideal for those seeking the perfect overlook, because each tabletop rock outcropping provides an even more stunning vista than the last.
 Linger at sunset and you can watch as the horizon fades to soft pink.